-The Immune System Stimulates Inflammation in the Hair Follicle/Pore Right From the Start
+The Immune System Stimulates Inflammation in the Pore Right From the Start

 The Essential Information

-This article with go in-depth into how acne forms, with an emphasis on inflammation.
+This article will go in-depth into how acne forms, with an emphasis on inflammation.
 If you want to read a more straightforward and simple article outlining what is acne, click here.

-In brief: Traditionally, researchers believed that acne was caused by androgens, which are male hormones that are present in both males and females.
-The view was that increased androgens led to more skin oil production and clogged pores.
-Inside these clogged pores, skin oil would build up, and acne bacteria would thrive on the trapped skin oil, causing inflammation in the skin and acne lesions.
+In Brief: Traditionally, researchers believed that acne was caused by male hormones that are present in both males and females.
+The view was that increased male hormones led to more skin oil production and clogged pores.
+Inside these clogged pores, skin oil would build up, and acne bacteria would thrive on the trapped skin oil, ultimately causing inflammation in the skin and acne lesions.
 Recent research, however, has found that inflammation is present right from the start.
 Because of this new knowledge, researchers now classify acne as a chronic inflammatory disease, and not just a hormonal and bacterial affliction.

 Feeling geeky yet?
 If so, read through the entire article and then bore your friends with all the details ;-)

-In the past, scientists thought that inflammation was one of the last steps in acne development.
-Here's an abbreviated version of how they used to think it went:
+In the past, scientists thought that inflammation was one of the last steps in acne development, and they thought it went something like this:

-- First, it was thought, elevated androgen (male hormone) levels caused skin oil (sebum) to be overproduced and skin cells (keratinocytes) to also be overproduced.
-The combination of these two things clogged pores.
+- This causes skin oil (sebum) to be overproduced and skin cells (keratinocytes) to also be overproduced.

-- Inside these clogged pores sebum got trapped.
-Acne bacteria (C. acnes), which lives on skin oil, overgrew in the trapped skin oil, and this caused inflammation in the skin and what we know as acne lesions.
+- Inside clogged pores sebum gets trapped.
+Acne bacteria (C. acnes), which lives on skin oil, overgrows in the trapped sebum, and this causes inflammation in the skin and what we know as acne lesions.

+You can see that inflammation is the end of the story, not the beginning.
 However, new research has come to light in the past few years that shows us that inflammation is actually present right from the start.
-We can break down acne formation into four main steps now that we know inflammation is there from the start.
+So, basically, throw out what you just heard.
+It's a bit backwards, and it's now thought that inflammation is there right from the very beginning.

 Step 1: Triggering of Inflammation

-The hypothesis: The main type of skin cell in our skin (called keratinocytes) constantly produce inflammatory molecules at low levels that act as a "surveillance system" to detect bacteria or other stimuli that would require an immediate immune response.
+The hypothesis: The main type of skin cell in our skin (called keratinocytes) constantly produce inflammatory molecules at low levels that act as a "surveillance system" to detect bacteria or something else that requires an immediate immune response.
 When triggered by something, this surveillance system will then increase its production of inflammatory molecules and cause inflammation.
-This inflammation can then lead to changes in the tiny hair follicles that cover our skin (pores), which we will see in the following steps below.
+This inflammation can then induce changes in the tiny hair follicles that cover our skin (often called pores), leading to acne.

 In support of this hypothesis, researchers have found that skin cells in all people do in fact regularly release an inflammatory molecule called interleukin-1 (IL-1) at low levels.1-4,5